The Marine Sustainability Fund

 One of the world’s leading experts on sea stars visited the WA Museum to investigate the Museum’s sea star (Asteroidea) collection.

-A field trip conducting a faunal and maritime archaeological survey of the Houtman Abrolhos Islands.
+A field trip conducting a faunal and maritime archaeological survey of the Houtman Abrolhos.

 WA's first coastal steamship